pburkholder/decksets/2018-04-cf-summit/text.md

 ![inline](https://18f.gsa.gov/assets/blog/join-us/18F-IRL-2016.jpg)

-^ I hadn't fully cracked that trust question when I started with 18F.
-I admit now to being dismissive of cloud.gov at first: "It's just Heroku for government.
-It can't tackle serious problems -- thats for real sysadmins and their DevOps toolkit"

-^Then my first engagement with 18F was with an agency making their first concerted effort to work in a cloud.
-Instead of coaching I was down in the trenches with the agency partner to build a hardened, functional and automated development environment in Azure.
-In 9 months we didn't get to running a single line of developer code in that env, but where I felt disappointment, they felt we "had exceeded all expectations" by having a repeatable process for building and managing that environment.
+^ CRACKED, Started, Dismissive: Heroku - Not for REAL SysADMIN - DevOps Toolkit

+^Agency First effort.
+Not coaching, In trenches, w/ partner.

+^Hardned, Functional, Repeatable, Automated.
+NINE months, no Developer code.

+^"had exceeded all expectations" by having a repeatable process for building and managing that environment.

-^Which was a real step forward for them, but meanwhile, I saw my colleagues at 18F shipping and releasing with their partner agenices using cloud.gov.
-I joined that team with two lessons that were crystallizing.
-They, are, first:
+^real step forward for them,  my colleagues at 18F SHIPPING and RELEASING with their partner agenices using cloud.gov.
+I joined  with TWO Lesson Crystalizing.

 ---

 # 1: A PaaS is a prerequisite for DevOps outcomes in regulated environments

-^So Everybody wants the DevOps.
-They read about the high performing organizations that move with speed _and_ stability.
-Then they focus on the tooling and the forms of DevOps, and lose sight of the outcomes.

-^Core to DevOps is having teams empowered to deliver value, to deliver on mission, without bottlenecks.
-In smaller start-ups, in mature DevOps organizations, it might work to embed ops expertise in each team, and grant those teams the authority to make changes on behalf on the organization.
+^Want DEVOPS.
+Read HiPerf Speed & Stability.
+But -> Tooling and Forms, Not OUTCOMES

+^Core DevOps: Empower Deliver Value/Mission.
+No BottleNeck

+^StartUps/Mature : EMBED ops TEAM, GRANt AUTHORITY to make changes on behalf on the organization.

 ^Yes: you can run terraform to build a new test env.
 Yes: you can run that Chef recipe to install Tomcat.

-^But as we discussed earlier, government and regulated industries are low-trust organizations.
-Even with Infrastructure-as-Code -- the same developer team they trusted to write code handling credit card data, they wouldn't trust to write code to install Tomcat on their systems.
+^government and regulated industries are low-trust organizations.
+Even with Infrastructure-as-Code -- they trusted to write code handling credit card data, they wouldn't trust to write code to install Tomcat on their systems.

 <!--When I worked for Chef Software, I would see organizations with multiple Chef runs: One for ops and security, and one for the developers.
 -->

-^As you probably know: that leaves product teams and developers begging: please can I just an app server and db server in a shared env, and has the ops teams working hard as ever.
+^BEGGING: please APP SERVER AND DB SERVER IN A SHARED ENV, and has the ops teams wORKING HARD as ever.

 ^A PaaS is a prerequisite for DevOps outcomes in government.